viethoang030798/homework/README.md

 Client take 2 argument, first is ip and second is port

-after run client, input domain name to Client terminal to start query
+After run server and client, input domain name to Client terminal to start query

 e.g google.com